top of page

 One of Laura's brother-in-laws, Findlay, a man of around 5' 6" was dressed as an elf in green tights, elfin shoes, big ears, pointy hat and 'Bah Humbug!' tee shirt.
 His expression was a study in tipsy sardonic as he greeted and kissed me.
 Laura's eldest son, now a 6' 3", 15 stone wannabe paratrooper was dressed as a fairy.
 He handed me a gin and tonic and sat heavily on the sofa beside me, his tutu doing little to cover his massive, naked and well-parted thighs.
 'Nice dress...'
 I said.

 When the uproar died down I noticed that the sequoia sized fairy had vanished and been replaced with the slight figure of Laura's 82 year old mother, Anna.
 She held my hand and said, 'I knew.
 I heard and could see, you should've left years ago.'
 My eyes filled with tears.
-I sat quietly, grateful for her understanding and listened carefully to her speak with wisdom about marriage, divorce and local 17th century witch trials.
+I sat quietly, grateful for her understanding and listened to her speak with wisdom about marriage, divorce and local 17th century witch trials.
 It was only after several minutes I noticed she was wearing a gorilla onesie.

 Sooner than either of us would've liked our discussion was interrupted by a bell ringing in the hallway.
 A deep and festive, if slightly embarrassed, 'Ho, Ho, Ho!' was heard.
-For a heartbreaking split second instead of a room full of exhausted, dyspeptic, impecunious, asthmatic wrecks, we were a classroom of excited 6 year olds and in unison, held our breath.
+For a split second instead of a room full of exhausted, dyspeptic, ageing wrecks, we were a classroom of excited 6 year olds and in unison, held our breath.
 A confident voice led us in 'Jingle Bells' and we cheered.
 The door burst open and in came Santa with a sack of presents.
 After much jollity and waving and a few more 'Ho, Ho, Hos', Santa was shown to the largest chair in the room.
 Each guest in turn sat on his knee and was given a gift.
 Eventually my name was called.
-'Have you been good this year?' he asked as I perched on his lap.
+'Have you been good this year?' he said as I perched on his lap.
 'Well, actually Santa, I could hardly have been worse...'
 The room erupted with kind laughter.
 Santa laughed too, told me he appreciated my honesty and handed me a present, a gift box containing expensive hair products.

 A while later I stood again on the pavement waiting for a lift.
 Santa, now transformed back into Laura's younger, even taller, handsome, bagpipe playing, law student son drove up in a new Mini Cooper.
 Despite everything, I'd had myself a Merry Little Christmas.